fhiso/legacy-format/data-model.md

 ### CALN   {#CALN}

-The number used by a repository to identify the specific items in its collections.
+Call number: the number used by a repository to identify the specific items in its collections.

 Contexts
 :   .`[SOUR]`.`[REPO]`.`[CALN]`